Kendellgc1/Kendellgc1/README.md

 ###

-<p align="left">My name is Kendell Garbanzo and I'm a Computer Science student at ITCR, passionate about building efficient, scalable, and data-driven software solutions.</p>
+<p align="left">My name is Kendell Garbanzo, a Computer Science student at ITCR driven by curiosity and continuous learning.
+I enjoy exploring new technologies, improving my skills, and contributing to projects that make an impact.</p>

 ###